 We also recognise that office facility service providers, including cleaning services and IT service providers, as well as branded goods not for resale, may carry a higher risk of modern slavery practices.
 However, as noted above, we consider the fact that our service providers are typically based in the UK, (which does not have high estimated prevalence of modern slavery according to the Global Slavery Index 2018) reduces Gresham House’s exposure to modern slavery practices in this area.

-This statement made pursuant to section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 December 2020 has been approved by the Board of Directors of Gresham House.
+This statement made pursuant to section 54(1) of the Modern Slavery Act 2015 for the period ending 30 September 2022 has been approved by the Board of Directors of Gresham House.